Chief Product Officer

 Accountable for driving revenue growth through product innovation, market expansion, and customer acquisition.
 They monitor KPIs, track product metrics, and make data-driven decisions to optimise product performance and maximise revenue potential.

-A bachelor’s degree is usually a baseline requirement for employers at Chief Product Officer level.
+A bachelor’s degree is usually a baseline requirement for employers to hire at this level.
 However, it’s crucial to emphasise that not just any degree will do.
 Ideally, your educational background would include disciplines such as product management, marketing, business administration, or economics.

 Some forward-thinking employers may set the bar higher.
-They might expect budding Chief Product Officers to hold advanced credentials, like a master’s or even a doctorate degree, where you can showcase the specific knowledge and skills you’ve acquired.
+They might expect candidates to hold advanced credentials, like a master’s or a doctorate degree, where you can showcase the specific knowledge and skills you’ve acquired.

-Now, while education is often essential, employers really care about experience.
-Employers often seek Chief Product Officer candidates with a minimum of 10 years of hands-on experience in the product domain.
-This requirement isn’t just a formality; it’s a crucial indicator of your ability to tackle the multifaceted responsibilities that come with this pivotal role.
+While education is often essential, employers really care about experience.
+Employers often state on a job description that they are seeking a candidate with a minimum of 10 years of hands-on experience in the product domain.

-Knowing the right time to hire a CPO is tricky.
-Read this guide to discover more about what a CPO does, the optimum time to hire a CPO depending on your business strategy and growth plans, and the resources you may need in the lead up to starting the hiring process:
+Knowing the right time to hire at this level tricky.
+Read this guide to discover more about the job role, the optimum time to hire depending on your business strategy and growth plans, and the resources you may need in the lead up to starting the hiring process:

 • Interview questions